What Is Zone Focusing?

 Zone Focusing for Street Photography

-This is all very good and has its place at times for our photography tasks but these days I mostly shoot with manual lenses and find it refreshing that I am the one deciding what is going on in regards to focusing instead of the camera.
+This is all very good and has its place at times for our photography tasks, but these days, I mostly shoot with manual lenses and find it refreshing that I am the one deciding what is going on with regard to focusing instead of the camera.

 I have known about zone focusing for quite some time but admit I do not use it enough, probably because I often gravitate toward shooting my lenses wide open or near wide open for a more shallow depth of field.

-For street photography, however, zone focusing is an extremely effective tool if you are looking for more depth of field and want to speed things up by completely taking focusing out of the equation.
+For street photography, however, zone focusing is an extremely effective tool if you want more depth of field and want to speed things up by completely eliminating focusing.

-It can also come in handy in inclement weather where perhaps you need to hold an umbrella in one hand which makes focusing tricky.
+It can also come in handy in inclement weather when perhaps you need to hold an umbrella in one hand, which can make focusing tricky.

-I believe focusing can be a big worry for many photographers, including myself, and at times we spend too much time fuzzing about it and it takes away from the experience of photography.
-It also takes away from actually seeing what is in front of us.
+Focusing can be a big worry for many photographers, including myself.
+At times, we spend too much time fuzzing about it, which takes away from the experience of photography and from actually seeing what is in front of us.
 Zone focusing can give you relief from this.
 It is essentially a point-and-shoot solution.

 How to Do Zone Focusing

-Zone focusing works best with wide-angle lenses as these by nature give you more depth of field.
-In the example here, I was using a 28mm lens and used f/8 which gives you a decent amount of depth of field.
+• Zone focusing works best with wide-angle lenses, as these, by nature, give you more depth of field.
+In the example here, I used a 28mm lens and f/8, which gives you a decent depth of field.

-Set your lens to f/8, then align the “infinity” marker on your lens with f/8.
-Hopefully, your lens has a distance scale, and you can then see your depth of field range.
+• Set your lens to f/8, then align the “infinity” marker on your lens with f/8.
+Hopefully, your lens has a distance scale, and you can see your depth of field range.

-Please see the feature photo above where you can see my depth of field range at f/8 from approximately 6 feet to infinity.
+• Please see the feature photo above, where you can see my depth of field range at f/8 from approximately 6 feet to infinity.
 Bingo.
-This works great for point-and-shoot scenarios and everything should be sharp in the mentioned range.
+This works great for point-and-shoot scenarios; everything should be sharp in the mentioned range.

-I shoot in aperture priority mode with auto ISO and a minimum shutter speed ranging from 1/250 to 1/500s for street photography.
-If the light is dim I may allow for a slower shutter speed.
+• For street photography, I shoot in aperture priority mode with auto ISO and a minimum shutter speed of 1/250 to 1/500s.
+If the light is dim, I may allow for a slower shutter speed.

-Zone focusing is fun and liberating and I suggest you give it a shot next time you are out with your camera.
+Zone focusing is fun and liberating, and I suggest you try it the next time you are out with your camera.

 The photos in this post are made using the following photography gear.